opensafely/documentation/docs/actions-intro.md

 An OpenSAFELY project must refer to its actions in a [_pipeline_](actions-pipelines.md).
 This is a file called `project.yaml` which defines all the actions in a project, how they should be run, and how their outputs should be saved.

 * Every pipeline will start with [_cohortextractor_](actions-cohortextractor.md) as its first action, to convert the study definition into an actual analysis-ready dataset based on dummy or real data.
-* You can create custom [scripted actions](actions-scripts.md) in a number of other coding languages and choose from (or create your own) [_resusable actions_](actions-reusable.md).
+* You can create custom [scripted actions](actions-scripts.md) in a number of other coding languages and choose from (or create your own) [reusable actions](actions-reusable.md).

 Dividing your analysis into actions and describing them in a pipeline has a few purposes:

 * It aids readability and bug-finding
-* It allows common code within a study to be reused without copy-and-paste
+* It allows common code to be reused without copy-and-paste
 * The OpenSAFELY [pipeline](actions-pipelines.md) system ensures your actions run efficiently and quickly
 * It allows reviewers to see your intent and check your code for privacy and security accordingly